This Easy Stuffing Recipe is a favorite for every holiday dinner. With simple ingredients and thousands of 5-star reviews-it’s perfect every time!

 - salt to taste

-- 1 tablespoon fresh herbs sage, thyme, rosemary
+- 1 tablespoon fresh herbs any combination of sage, thyme, or rosemary, or 1 teaspoon dry herbs

 Instructions

-- Place bread cubes in a large bowl.
-Add onion mixture, parsley and fresh herbs.
+- In a large bowl, combine the bread cubes, onion mixture, parsley and fresh herbs.

-- Pour broth overtop until cubes are moist (but not soggy) and gently toss.
+- Pour 1 cup of broth overtop and toss the cubes.
+Add the remaining broth, a little bit at a time until cubes are moist (but not soggy) and gently toss.
 You may not need all of the broth.
 Season with salt and pepper to taste.

-- Place mixture in a serving dish, dot with additional butter and cover.
+- Place the bread mixture in a baking dish, dot with additional butter if desired, and cover.

 - Bake 35 minutes, uncover and bake an additional 10 minutes.